sxhan/multi-user-blog-project/README.md

-# TFYT - Created for Udaciy Full Stack Web Developer Nanodegree Project 3: Multi-User Blog
+# TFYT - Created for Udacity Full Stack Web Developer Nanodegree Project 3: Multi-User Blog
 A Boostrap 3, jinja2 and webapp2 based Multi-User blog and Reddit clone created in fulfillment of Project 3 Requirements of Udacity's Full Stack Nano Degree Program.

 A live demo is hosted on google cloud [here](https://hello-world-155208.appspot.com/)